naufalnoori89/apiTestSplyt/readme.md

 ## OUTPUT RESULT

-From the the script, test_10 seems to be a bug when passenger.phone_number is not listed in bod json.
+From the the script, test_10 seems to be a bug when passenger.phone_number is not listed in body json.

-BUG: Record is saved even though mandatory key is not provided (phone_number).
+1. BUG: Record is saved even though mandatory key is not provided (phone_number).
-STEP TO REPRODUCE: Dont include key and params for phone number in json body
+2. STEP TO REPRODUCE: Dont include key and params for phone number in json body
-OUTCOME: record_id is generated eventhough record is not stored.
+3. OUTCOME: record_id is generated eventhough record is not stored.
 GET record API failed to generate response:
          {
          "name": "ApiError",
          "code": "INTERNAL_SERVER_ERROR"
          }